 Kungsgården Långvind is one of Långvind’ oldest buildings.
 The farmhouse was previously the residence for four blacksmith families.
 The building stands at one end of the alley (picture) leading to the central part of the ironworks and the Baltic Sea.

 Today the farm is a private hotel and hostel (bed and breakfast, B&B), part of the Swedish Tourist Association (STF).
-The house also holds conferences for smaller group and is a banquet hall for smaller parties.
+The Easterhouse (Österhuset) has a conference room for smaller group.
+The main building has a banquet hall for smaller parties.

 Kungsgården has probably been in Långvind since the early 1800s, perhaps even earlier.
 The house was until the mid-1890s stadning next to the Långvind manor, in what was to become the manor park in 1896-